httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Resumable uploads are supported in HTTP through use of a temporary resource, an _upload resource_, that is separate from the resource being uploaded to (hereafter, the _target resource_) and specific to that upload.
 By interacting with the upload resource, a client can retrieve the current offset of the upload ({{offset-retrieving}}), append to the upload ({{upload-appending}}), and cancel the upload ({{upload-cancellation}}).

 The remainder of this section uses examples to illustrate different interactions with the upload resource.
 HTTP message exchanges, and thereby resumable uploads, use representation data (see {{Section 8.1 of HTTP}}).
-This means that resumable uploads can be used with many forms of content, such as static files, in-memory buffers or data from streaming sources or generated on-demand generated.
+This means that resumable uploads can be used with many forms of content, such as static files, in-memory buffers, data from streaming sources, or on-demand generated data.

 ## Example 1: Complete upload of representation data with known size